-Illinois Holocaust Museum & Education Center hosts approximately 40 programs annually.
-These sessions cover a wide range of topic areas, including the Holocaust, genocide, and contemporary social justice issues.
-Our diverse offerings include panel discussions, lectures, live performances, films, and more.
-Lessons learned from these events create the bridge between local and global, challenging us to consider injustices both far off and close to home.
-Most programs and events are free with Museum admission or membership.
+Illinois Holocaust Museum & Education Center hosts a wide range of public programs throughout the year.
+These sessions cover a wide range of topics, including the Holocaust, genocide, and contemporary social justice issues; and include panel discussions, live performances, film screenings, and more.
+Many programs are free with Museum admission or membership, and many past programs can be viewed on the Museum’s YouTube channel.

 Links to join online programs are sent to registrants 24 – 48 hours in advance of the start time.